 At Portacool, we offer dozens of different models to help each of our clients to find the perfect evaporative cooler for their business.
 Here are some of the models that work well in outdoor sports settings.

 Maintain shop comfort with the most powerful evaporative cooler in the Portacool Jetstream series.
 The Portacool Jetstream™ 270 packs the biggest cooling punch by combining impressive airflow with the highest quality evaporative media on the market.
-The Jetstream 270 provides maximum comfort when it counts.Airrex Portable Climate Solutions Global Industrial MSC ZORO NAPA Tools & Equipment Fastenal Portable Coolers Sales & Rentals Amazon Motion Industries O'Reilly Grainger Tooldom Uline Portacool
+Whole-shop cooling at a fraction of the operating cost of traditional air conditioning.
+The Jetstream 270 is also ideal for outdoor spaces including the sidelines and training areas for athletic events.Airrex Portable Climate Solutions Global Industrial MSC ZORO NAPA Tools & Equipment Fastenal Portable Coolers Sales & Rentals Amazon Motion Industries O'Reilly Grainger Tooldom Uline Portacool

 Heat stroke is one of the most serious forms of heat-related illness.
 It occurs when your body is unable to sufficiently shed heat, causing the core temperature to rise to dangerous levels.
 Once heat stroke occurs, you face serious consequences which may potentially include death.
 For this reason, prevention is the best approach to minimizing the damage caused by heat stroke.

 It is crucial to be aware of the warning signs of heat stroke.
 Heat exhaustion, which results in cramps, weakness, fatigue and nausea, often precedes heat stroke.
 If you see someone exhibiting signs of heat exhaustion, pull them from practice immediately so they can rest in the shade, drink plenty of fluids and cool down with cool towels.